A priori and a posteriori error estimates of a $\mathcal C^0$-in-time method for the wave equation in second order formulation: Numerical experiments

 We assess numerically the a priori and a posteriori error estimates proven in Theorem~\ref{theorem:h-p-convergence} and Corollary~\ref{corollary:h-p-convergence-alpha=1}, and Proposition~\ref{proposition:reliability-estimate}.
 The numerical experiments are conducted with the \texttt{Gridap.jl} library~\cite{VerBa:22} in the \texttt{Julia} programming language.

 \paragraph*{Spatial and time discretization.} In what follows, we always consider the spatial domain $\Omega=(-1,1)^2$ partitioned into uniform tensor-product meshes; we use tensor Lagrangian (equidistributed) nodal basis functions.
-As for the time discretization, we fix $T=1$ and take the Lagrangian basis functions in time for simplicity.
+As for the time discretization, we take the Lagrangian basis functions in time for simplicity.
+Unless otherwise specified, $T=1$; other values will be considered and detailed at the appropriate points.

 \paragraph*{Error measures.} We are interested in investigating different error measures for the a priori and a posteriori error estimates.

 Given~$u$ and~$\uh$ the solutions to~\eqref{weak-problem} and~\eqref{Walkington:method}, and~$\eh:=u-\uh$, we consider the two error measures appearing on the left-hand side of~\eqref{full-error-a-priori} separately: